earchibong/devops_projects/kubernetes_02.md

 - <a href="https://github.com/earchibong/devops_training/new/main#deploying-a-random-pod">Deploying A Random Pod</a>

-## Deploying the Tooling app using Kubernetes objects

 ## Deploy A Pod
 Deploy a basic Nginx container to run inside a Pod.